-Top 10 reasons to visit The Netherlands
+Top 10 Reasons to Visit The Netherlands

-1. Dutch tulips
+Admire the Dutch tulips

-While you can see flower fields in other places, the Dutch tulip fields and the Keukenhof are world famous.
+While you can see flower fields in other places, the Dutch tulip fields and the Keukenhof are world-famous.
 Did you know that the Keukenhof showcases over 800 varieties of tulips?
 For two months each year, it’s the most beautiful spring garden in the world, an amazing 32-hectare flower sea of colors.
 Definitely a once-in-a-lifetime experience.
 Mid-April to mid-May is by far the best period to visit the Dutch tulip fields.

-2. Charming Dutch towns & villages
+Visit charming Dutch towns & villages

 There’s more to The Netherlands than Amsterdam… really!
 Amsterdam is iconic, but Holland has a lot more to offer.
 From the flat and green agricultural area in the North and the coastal provinces of Noord-Holland, Zuid-Holland and Zeeland to the flowering hills in the exuberant South.
 Discover quaint little towns such as the fortified town of Naarden, car-free Giethoorn (the Venice of Holland), the famous mussel fishers of Yerseke or traditional fishing village Urk.
 The historic city of Haarlem, only a stone’s throw away from Amsterdam is also a great place to visit.

-3. Stroopwafels & other Dutch snacks
+Tack into Stroopwafels & other Dutch snacks

 It may a bit of a struggle to find traditional Dutch dishes.
 You’ll usually not find ‘stappot’ on any menu outside of the bigger touristic cities.
 When the Dutch go out to dinner, they want something special, not the regular food they eat at home.
 But Dutch snacks are everywhere!
 You should definitely try ‘stroopwafels’ (a two-layered waffle like a biscuit with sweet syrup in between), traditional Dutch apple pie with whipped cream and poffertjes (miniature pancakes).
-The best Dutch savory snacks include the ‘kroket’ (deep fried snack filled with meat ragout) and french fries with mayonnaise.
-The vending machines with deep fried snacks at FEBO are a novelty for most tourists.
+The best Dutch savory snacks include the ‘kroket’ (deep-fried snack filled with meat ragout) and french fries with mayonnaise.
+The vending machines with deep-fried snacks at FEBO are a novelty for most tourists.

 The bicycle is the most used form of transport in The Netherlands.
 84% of the Dutch population owns a bike and often even more than one.
 There are 19 million bikes in The Netherlands!
 Since Holland is mostly flat, it’s easy to get around.
 An average Dutch person annually rides about 880km per year on their bike.
 For shorter distances, it’s usually faster to grab your bike than go by car, especially in the larger cities where parking can be difficult and expensive.
 Whether you enjoy urban cycling or discovering the Dutch countryside, riding a Dutch bike is a fun experience.